sylabs/examples/http-server/nginx-php-web-server/README.md

 Now we will run a simple PHP test form that's in this repo.

 The PHP file will access a file called `data.txt`.<br>
-That file will be in `nginx/tmp/data.txt`.
+That file will be in `/srv/nginx/data.txt`, or `nginx/data.txt` since there are linked.

 <br>